Arrest made in felony assault case with multiple victims

 This isn’t Valle’s first run-in with the law.

-Valle, then 25, was reportedly homeless when he attacked a woman and tried to riot off her pants in 2019 in Plainfield, according to police and media reports.
+Valle, then 25, was reportedly homeless when he attacked a woman and tried to ripped off her pants in 2019 in Plainfield, according to police and media reports.
 He also had a retail theft arrest.

 The Montpelier Bridge last September reported the city paid the church last year to defray expenses for the homeless encampment behind the church: